Fan admits making racist tweets about Newcastle United

 The comments were made in January following Newcastle United signing Senegalese striker Papiss Cisse.

-Copeland told police there had been banter with a Newcastle supporter and his comments were an attempt to wind him up, the court heard.'Stark reminder'
+Copeland told police there had been banter with a Newcastle supporter and his comments were an attempt to wind him up, the court heard.

 Peter Anderson, prosecuting, said: "He accepted he had gone way too far."